 Your electric heater uses 120 volts, while your car battery produces only 12 volts.
 So, you’d need a step-up transformer to convert the 12 volts from a car battery to the 120 volts that your electric heater needs.

 It is important to note here that there are electric tent heaters that do not run at 120 volts.
-It is important to know the voltage that your electric heater needs before you pick up a transformer for it.
+Knowing the voltage your electric heater needs before picking up a transformer for it is essential.

 Do I need an inverter to power a heater with a car battery?